SpenceKonde/DxCore/README.md

 If you are reconfiguring `TCA0`, `TCA1`, or `TCD0` manually, call `takeOverTCA0()`, `takeOverTCA0()`, or `takeOverTCA0()` first so that the core does not attempt to use that timer for analogWrite().
 If taking over `TCD0`, I wish you luck, and may the gods of silicon have mercy; it is one of the most complicated peripherals I have worked with.

-**Note that TCA0, and TCA1 if present are configured by DACore in Split Mode by default, which allows them to generate 8-bit PWM output on 6 pins each, instead of three** See the [Taking over TCA0](megaavr/extras/TakingOverTCA0.md) guide.
+**Note that TCA0, and TCA1 if present are configured by DxCore in Split Mode by default, which allows them to generate 8-bit PWM output on 6 pins each, instead of 16-it pwm on three** See the [Taking over TCA0](megaavr/extras/TakingOverTCA0.md) guide for more information on this.
 **For general information on the available timers and how they are used PWM and other functions, consult the guide:**
 #### [Timers and DxCore](megaavr/extras/PWMandTimers.md)